-It is important to face your diagnosis head-on and learn as much as you can about the disease and symptoms.
-The unknown can be scary, so having an idea of what symptoms you may experience can help you be better prepared for them.
+It’s important to face your diagnosis head-on and learn as much as you can about the disease and the symptoms.
+The unknown can be scary, so having an idea of what symptoms you may experience can help you to be better prepared for them.

 Not everyone will have the same symptoms, but some symptoms are more common than others, including:

 - numbness or weakness, usually affecting one side of your body at a time

 - loss or disturbance of vision, usually in one eye at a time

 - bladder and bowel issues

 Medications can help reduce the frequency and severity of attacks.
 Other drugs and therapies can help alleviate symptoms.
 Treatment can also help change the course of your disease and slow its progression.

 Being diagnosed with MS may have been out of your control, but that doesn’t mean you can’t be in control of your treatment.
 Having a plan in place helps you manage your disease and alleviate the feeling that the disease is dictating your life.

 The Multiple Sclerosis Society recommends taking a comprehensive approach.
 This means:

 - modifying the disease course by taking FDA-approved medications to reduce the frequency and severity of attacks